 Fitness trainers lead, instruct, and motivate individuals or groups in exercise activities, including cardiovascular exercise (exercises for the heart and blood system), strength training, and stretching.
 They work with people of all ages and skill levels.
-Fitness trainers work in health clubs, country clubs, fitness or recreation centers, gyms, hospitals, universities, yoga and Pilates studios, resorts, and clients' homes.
+Fitness trainers work in health clubs, country clubs, fitness or recreation centres, gyms, hospitals, universities, yoga and Pilates studios, resorts, and clients' homes.